RCRA

 Hawaii DOH Issues NOVO to Unitek Solvent Services for Used Oil Permit Violations

-Hawaii’s Department of Health has issued a $116,250 penalty and corrective order against a waste processor for operating without required permits and failing to report used oil activities.
-This enforcement action signals heightened regulatory scrutiny on waste management infrastructure and underscores the critical need for valid permitting and reporting to maintain operational continuity.
+Hawaii regulators recently issued a significant penalty and corrective order against a waste processor for operating without permits and failing to report used oil activities.
+This enforcement action signals heightened scrutiny on waste management infrastructure and underscores the critical need for valid permitting to ensure operational continuity.

 health.hawaii.govUnited StatesUnited States